-In the spirit of St. Patrick’s Day, we’ve brought these Corned Beef Cabbage Rolls to the spring-time party.
-All the fixings of your classic corned beef and cabbage dinner are rolled up into these neat little packages and then steamed/simmered to soft, tender goodness.
+These Corned Beef Cabbage Rolls have all the fixings of your classic corned beef and cabbage dinner are rolled up into these neat little packages and then steamed/simmered to soft, tender goodness.

 - 2 c leftover mashed potatoes*

 - ¼ tsp ground black pepper